 Escape to the Country

 Whichever direction you travel from Taunton, it won’t be too long before you hit a National Park or Area of Outstanding Natural Beauty (AONB).
 For those in search of a more tranquil location to pair with their racing trip, the most conveniently located park is that of the Blackdown Hills (AONB).
 Visible from the course itself, the Hills are home to a diverse range of plant and animal life, and a number of excellent walks, providing an ideal setting in which to unwind following a day at the track.
-Being such a popular spot with tourists, the Blackdown Hills are peppered with accommodation options.
-By virtue of lying towards the northern end of the park, the likes of Days Inn, the Greyhound Inn and the Farmers Arms are amongst the most viable sites for racegoers.
+Being such a popular spot with tourists, the Blackdown Hills are peppered with accommodation options, though most of these options are self-catering or B&B style accommodation rather than proper hotels.

 About the Racecourse